Densaugeo/paraforge/README.md

   * Made a serious attempt at this and it might be impossible/impractical.
     Decorators wreak havoc on LSP and type hints, Callable classes don't work with LSP at all, and MicroPython won't allow setting attributes on functions

+## History of Design Decisions

+- `Geometry.select()`
+  * Used to be two functions: `.select_vtcs()` and `.select_tris()`
+  * Iterating over the vtcs of a tri selection requires detecting duplicate, and I could not find a way to do that without additional memory allocations.
+  * Handling vtx/tri selection meant 2 code paths in nearly every vtx manipulation function.
+  * Actually selecting tris required significant search overhead, beyond what is is required for selecting vtcs, because tri selection works by first selecting vtcs and then searching for contained tris.
+  * The biggest reason for keeping tris was for cases like removing one half of a 2-sided face.
+    - However, this can be done with vtx-based helpers.
+    - While tri-based functions could do this more efficiently, the overhead of selecting the tris first would likely have removed any perofrmance benefit.

 ## License